dpethes/mp3dp/README.md

 mp3dp - MP3 decoder for Pascal
 ===========

 Decoder for MPEG layer 3 streams, usable for Freepascal projects.
-Compiles to about 45kB of code on x86.
+Compiles to about 35kB of code on x86.
 Derived from Delphi port of "maplay" version 1.2 (https://sourceforge.net/projects/delphimpeg/), which has some decoding bugs.
 Changes:
 * decoding bugfixes
 * replaced player demo
 * general code cleanup (a lot of unused/weird code, dating back to 90's C decoders)
 * code size optimizations
-* removed Layer 2 decoder code, MPEG2 LSF extension, intensity stereo code
+* removed Layer 2 decoder code, MPEG2 LSF extension
 * usable in 64bit projects

 Usage and compilation